 Meredith College is committed to providing a safe and positive living, learning and working environment.
 Members of the campus community are expected to treat others with integrity and respect and to take responsibility for their actions.
 Meredith College will not tolerate sexual misconduct including, but not limited to, non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, sexual harassment, sexual coercion, relationship violence, and stalking.
 Sexual misconduct can be committed by men or women, and it can occur between persons of the same or different gender.
 Acts of sexual misconduct are forms of sex discrimination prohibited by College policy and Title IX.

-Information for Meredith Faculty & Staff About Title IX Rights, Responsibilities and Resources (PDF)
+- Information for Meredith Faculty & Staff About Title IX Rights (PDF)

 Meredith College is dedicated to equality of opportunity within its community.
 The College does not discriminate against its employees or applicants for employment because of race, color, national origin, age (as defined in the Age Discrimination in Employment Act), religion, sex, disability, veteran’s status, or sexual orientation.
 This policy applies to all aspects of the employment relationship including, but not limited to, recruitment, selection, advancement, compensation, benefits, transfer, and termination.